praskrish/openshift-aws-setup/README.md

 AWS related configuration can be customised by modifying ```vars/aws-config.yaml```.
 Note that the number of application nodes is configurable, the default is 3.

-The OpenShift inventory can be customized by modifying ```roles/openshift-install/files/openshift_inventory.cfg```, note that dynamic metrics and logging is enabled by default as well as the AWS cloud provider.

 ## Prerequisites

  - Ansible 2.4 is required